hazelcast/hazelcast-jet-reference-manual/src/DistributedComputation.md

 Job execution is asynchronous.
 The `execute()` call returns as soon as the Jet cluster has been contacted and the serialized job sent to it.
 The user gets a `Future` which can be inspected or waited on to find out the outcome of a computation job.
-The `Future` is also cancelable and can send a cancelation command to the Jet cluster.
+It is also cancelable and can send a cancelation command to the Jet cluster.

 Note that the `Future` only signals the status of the job, it doesn't contain the result of the computation.
 The DAG explicitly models the